 Although your work place may not have a specific dress code, creating a uniform for yourself can make it easier for you to choose your outfit in the morning, always look professional during work hours and transform your outfit to suit your evening plans.

 To build this simplified wardrobe you will need to starts with smart key pieces.
 These will help you dress up or down by creating your look around them.
 You are not limited to what you want these items to be, choose from trousers, skirts, jumpsuits, dresses or suits.
 I personally love a pinafore style jumpsuit.
 It's an amazing item is very easy worn as office wear with a blue 90’s Calvin Klein skirt or party outfit with a stripe off shoulder crop top and a sparkly choker.

 The important things to keep in mind when choosing your key items are :

 Comfort - this is a piece of clothing you'll keep on all day.
 Make sure that the item is very comfortable and easy to move around in.

 Good quality - it goes along with the point above.
-Generally speaking better quality clothing will fit to your body a lot better and allow you to keep comfort.
-These don't necessary have to be very expensive, plenty of high street stores offer great good quality smart key pieces.
+Generally speaking, better quality clothing will fit to your body a lot better and allow you to keep comfort.
+These don't necessarily have to be very expensive, plenty of high street stores offer great good quality smart key pieces.
 Look at Zara or Marks & Spencer.

-Colour - as your outfit will be build around this item stick to darker tones and shades.
+Colour - as your outfit will be built around this item stick to darker tones and shades.
 Black is a forever classic here.